devacom/mounzil-win/packagers/windows/README.md

 - now mounzil should run as a python script.
 If you get some error you may had mistake.
 Open  an issue [here](https://github.com/devacom/mounzil-windows-package-build/issues), We will help you :)

-# step 3: build and freeze
+# step 3: build
 Now let's build mounzil!
+The easy way to build is to run make.bat from packagers\windows folder.

 place `version.py` and `mounzil.ico` in perseplois folder.